 Storytelling Performances and Podcasts

 Dr. Damer performs as a storyteller on a range of subjects under the moniker science + vision = hope.
 He began performing in 2003 and is featured at venues such as Burning Man, and the Esalen Institute.
 He also performs at music and art festivals worldwide including Buddhafield, Symbiosis, Rainbow Serpent, Earth Frequency, and Lightning in a Bottle, covering topics ranging through science, space, deep evolutionary history, questions of origins, and the meaning and future of the human enterprise.
-Many of these talks many be found online through podcasts such as the Joe Rogan Experience, the Psychedelic Salon, the Biota Podcast, the Space Show, the Dr. Future Show, the C-Realm, the Midwest Real Podcast, and the Tink Tink Club.
+Many of these talks many be found online through podcasts such as the Joe Rogan Experience, the Psychedelic Salon, the Biota Podcast, the Space Show, the Dr. Future Show, the C-Realm, the Third Eye Drops Podcast, and the Tink Tink Club.
 A good selection of Dr. Damer's talks and philosophy as well as conversations and featured guest speakers are collected together in his own Levity Zone podcast.
 Find a collection of many of these talks and interviews at the Levity Zone Archive.

 Dr. Damer is a follower of a scientific version of the philosophy of liminality occupying a liminal boundary between rational, reductionist, materialist approaches to reality but open to inspiration from alternative states of consciousness.
 He has built a practice of intentionally seeking visionary experiences through meditative states that can be grounded in scientific insights or guiding stories.
 He has refined this philosophy since childhood when he occupied himself entering imaginal worlds and expressing those worlds through his artwork.
 Dr. Damer is currently researching a book based on interviews with other practitioners of what he terms the "endo way", meaning insights sourced through endogenous methods who then pragmatically apply their insights to real world applications.

 Bruce Damer is married to Galen Brandt, a singer, musician, writer, and virtual reality performer and presenter of VR applications in medicine and psychology.
 Damer met her in 1996 in San Francisco when she attended his first conference on virtual worlds.
 The couple perform together at events mixing Brandt's song and storytelling with Damer's science and visionary fare.